fergatron/ov10-bronco-checklist/README.md

 ### Asset Type

 Because I'm simply making a single XML file for the checklist I went with "Copy" as the asset type.
 I made sure to have the output follow the pattern as if I created a full aircraft (SimObjects\Airplanes\ariebaba-bronco\Checklist\).

+### Observations

+- The checklist UI will not display your changes after a build. `Esc > Restart > Continue` will load your changes.
+- The `Page` element must have at least one valid `Checkpoint` element in order to be displayed.
+- The `Clue` element cannot have an empty `name` attribute.
+It will crash the game.

+### Definitions

+- cameras.cfg
+- Asobo_DefaultCheckpointLibrary.xml - <Instrument/> ID's

 ## Flight Simulator Freelance Society